FortinetCloudCSE/AWS-FGT-101/content/2_moduletwo/23_awstipstricks.md

   - VPC Route Tables (RT) are similar to static routes in traditional routing
     - Generally they are attached to a subnet impacting the destination routing decisions for that subnet only
     - Putting the pieces together, AWS routing decisions happen at every hop along the traffic path
+      {{% notice tip %}}

-      - Symmetrical paths are the most important rule for AWS routing
+Symmetrical paths are the most important rule for AWS routing
   - Traffic must follow the same path in the outbound and inbound direction

+     {{% /notice %}}
     - Sometimes RT can be associated with services (like IGW) allowing special routing decisions in specific scenarios
   - Every VPC has a default RT which allows communication between all subnets in the VPC
     - Every newly created subnet is associated with this default RT